 Utah Travel Guide: Start planning your trip to Utah, including Utah’s Mighty Five, with my Utah Travel Guide.

 American Southwest Itineraries: For an epic road trip, featuring all of Utah’s National Parks plus the Grand Canyon and Monument Valley, check out this 10 Day Itinerary.
+If you don’t have ten days, spend a long weekend at Zion and Bryce Canyon.

 More Like This: For more epic canyons, try Colorado’s Black Canyon of the Gunnison National Park, Arizona’s Grand Canyon National Park, or West Virginia’s New River Gorge National Park.